MigrationBuyer evaluation

 Step 1: Pick a tool that does more than your spreadsheet

 The temptation is to pick a tool that looks like the spreadsheet you're leaving — same shape, slightly nicer interface.
-This is the wrong move.
-You'll save zero hours per week and you'll be back to spreadsheets within three months.
+That can be a sideways move: the document gets cleaner, but supplier replies, receiving, and accounting still drift.

-A closed-loop procurement platform reads that reply with AI and updates your records automatically.
-That's the upgrade you're after.
-Anything less is a sideways move.
+A closed-loop procurement platform reads that reply with AI and creates structured updates on the living PO.
+That's the upgrade you're after: supplier reality, receiving, inventory, and accounting stay attached to one record.

 Specifically, look for:

 • POS connection.
-The system has to know what you're selling, in real time, to recommend what to order.
+The system has to know what you're selling on a fresh enough sync cadence to recommend what to order.

 • AI on supplier replies.
-Email, WhatsApp, EDI, whatever channel — the system reads what comes back and updates the order.
+Email, WhatsApp, EDI, supported supplier channels — the system reads what comes back and creates reviewable order updates.

 • Multi-channel send.
-POs go out the way each supplier prefers (email, WhatsApp, EDI, supplier portal).
-Your suppliers don't have to change anything.
+POs go out through supported supplier channels (email, WhatsApp, EDI, supplier portal) with minimal supplier behavior change.

 • One account for all your business units.
 If you run retail + a restaurant + dropship, the same account handles all of it.

 Tools that meet all five at SMB pricing are rare.
-LineNow is the most complete answer; see the best procurement software for Shopify list for the honest competitive landscape.
+LineNow is a strong closed-loop option; see the best procurement software for Shopify list for the honest competitive landscape.

 Step 2: Connect the data sources (15 minutes)